 Where To Eat & Drink

-- Fish Tavern "Gavdos Panorama" located at Korfos Beach at a higher location so that the name panorama fits perfectly with the view you get.
+- Fish Tavern "Gavdos Panorama" is located at Korfos Beach at a higher location so the name panorama fits perfectly with the view you get.
 Here you are going to find the best fresh fish in Gavdos and some other local specialties.
 Friendly service and quite reasonable prices.
 This place is a clear suggestion in Gavdos.

 Good to know

 Gavdos has its own radio station Gavdos FM 88.8.
 In Kastri you will find the only post office on the island.
 You can also find the phone and a small clinic in Kastri (+30 28230 42195).
 There is a police station with a single policeman on the island (+30 28230 41109).